Hubert Pierlot: Later life and death

 After the fall of his government, Pierlot returned to his position as senator of the arrondissements of Arlon, Marche-en-Famenne, Bastogne, Neufchâteau and Virton until the elections of February 1946.
 In September 1945, Pierlot was appointed to the honorary role of Minister of State by Charles and, shortly after the 1946 election, was awarded the title of Count.
 Because he was considered an anti-Leopoldist during the crisis surrounding the Royal Question, he was ostracised by the pro-Leopoldist successor to the Catholic Party, the Christian Social Party (Parti social-chrétien or PSC-CVP).

 Retiring from politics, Pierlot returned to practicing law in Brussels.
 In 1946, a book entitled the Livre Blanc (White Book) was published at the request of Leopold, defending the King and attacking the exile government's record.
 Responding to the criticism, Pierlot published a widely distributed series of articles in the newspaper Le Soir.
 He remained a controversial figure.
 King Baudouin, replacing his father as King in 1950, also refused to receive Pierlot at the palace.
 After 1947, he refused to return to politics or to respond publicly to criticism from his political enemies.

 Pierlot died in Uccle, a wealthy suburb of Brussels, on 13 December 1963, ten days before his 80th birthday.
 He is buried in Cugnon.
 A charitable organisation, the Fondation Hubert Pierlot (Hubert Pierlot Foundation), was established by friends of Pierlot in 1966.
+His wife Marie-Louise died in 1980 aged 85.